 The medical eye patch is the oldest and most common treatment for amblyopia.
-By covering, or occluding, the strong eye you force the brain to use the weak eye.
-By having the brain depend on the weak eye, it spends more time learning how to use it and develops better vision in that eye.
+Covering, or occluding, the strong eye with an eye patch forces the brain to use the weak eye.
+Having the brain depend on the weak eye encourages the development of better vision.

-Kids often dread wearing it, and parents can have trouble forcing their children to keep wearing it, but it has improved the vision of millions of patients with lazy eye for the last thousand years.
+Kids often dread wearing it, and parents can have trouble forcing and monitoring their children to keep the patch on; however, it has improved the vision of millions of patients with lazy eye for the last thousand years.

 There are pros and cons to each type of eye patch.
 No matter which type you choose, keep in mind that they will all get worn out and need regular replacement.

 This is the standard most people think of when they hear the words, "eye patch".
 Often completely black to help block light, they sometimes come in a variety of shapes and patterns.
 Not the most comfortable, and not the cheapest, but are chosen because they are a good middle ground.